Haiyang-Sun/Haiyang-Sun.github.io/tool/installation.md

 	~~~
 	javac -cp PATH/disl-server.jar:OTHER_LIB YOUR_MONITOR_CODE
 	~~~

+	- or use our provided data leak analysis library [here](http://195.176.181.79/ADRENALIN-RV/resources/analysis.jar)
 2. Specify the _Scope Specs_ for the proxy service on Android by updating the bytecode list to be sent to the instrumentation server

-	- A sample can be found [here](https://haiyang-sun.github.io/tool/resources/scope_specs.txt)
+	- The sample for the data leak analysis can be found [here](https://haiyang-sun.github.io/tool/resources/scope_specs.txt)
 3. Upload the _Scope Specs_ to Android emulator/device and reboot to make it take effects

 	~~~bash